Jean Casarez: Career

-A graduate of the University of Southern California and Southwestern Law School in Los Angeles, Casarez is a member of the Nevada and Texas bars, licensed in the Southern District of Texas Federal Court.
-She joined Court TV in January 2003 from KOLO-TV in Reno, Nevada, where she was a weekend anchor and legal reporter.
-Prior to working in Reno, Casarez produced the news magazine show First Edition and served as the City Hall reporter and fill-in anchor at KENS-TV in San Antonio, Texas.
+A graduate of the University of Southern California and Southwestern Law School in Los Angeles, Casarez is a member of the bar in Nevada and Texas, and licensed in the Southern District of Texas Federal Court.
+She joined Court TV (later know as In Session) in January 2003 from KOLO-TV in Reno, Nevada, where she was a weekend anchor and legal reporter.
+Prior to working in Reno, Casarez produced the newsmagazine show First Edition and served as the City Hall reporter and fill-in anchor at KENS-TV in San Antonio, Texas.

-In addition to her legal background and journalism career, Casarez, under the name Jean LeGrand, has recorded six albums of Tejano music in Spanish for the International divisions of CBS and Capitol EMI Records, thus touring throughout the U.S. and Mexico; Casarez has also been nominated for numerous awards as a journalist, and received a 2010 Peabody Award for CNN Network’s coverage of the Gulf Oil Spill.
+In addition to her legal background and journalism career, Casarez, under the name Jean LeGrand, has recorded six albums of Tejano music in Spanish for the International divisions of CBS and Capitol EMI Records, and has toured throughout the U.S. and Mexico.

 Casarez is married and currently resides in New York City.